-The Company promotes research and development activities in order to enhance the talent and professional The methods used as part of the Group's ERM system call expertise of its resources.
-The human resources managefor the following: ment systems adopted foster the enhancement of professional know-how and incentivize the achievement of go- > Analysis of the business and changes in the market in als through specific bonus schemes and the development order to identify any new risks; of employee training programs.
+The Company promotes research and development activities in order to enhance the talent and professional expertise of its resources.
+The human resources management systems adopted foster the enhancement of profesals through specific bonus schemes and the development of employee training programs.